 ‘Ballerinas are judged on the way they look.
 Especially in the corps, which in classical ballet is supposed to have a uniform look.
 Being different can be considered distracting to the audience and to the overall artistic vision, something casting directors keep in mind when selecting ballerinas for roles that can make a dancer’s career.’

-I think one of the most eloquently written descriptions of what a ‘ballet body’ today should be, was written by Brian Nolan (GRD DIP, GRD CRT, BA, DIP, RAD TC) a man I had the pleasure of teaching for many years ago.
+I think one of the most eloquently written descriptions of what a ‘ballet body’ today should be, was written by Brian Nolan (GRD DIP, GRD CRT, BA, DIP, RAD TC) a man I had the pleasure of learning from and also teaching (jazz & tap classes) for many years ago.
 In the popular dance magazine ‘Dance Informa‘ he writes:

 ‘Most experts concur that your body’s proportions are critical to having the ideal physique for dance.
 Apart from the aesthetic consideration, a well-proportioned body should endure the stresses and strains of the workload required of it with greater ease than one in which there is some contradiction.’